•8 months ago

 In this tutorial, we’ll build a demo application where a customer and support agent will interact using Stream Chat features.
 Then, we'll walk through how to send the transcript of the conversation to an email address using Mailgun (if you prefer another email service, swapping it out shouldn't be difficult).

 Sign Up for Stream Chat

 If you’re new to Stream Chat, click here to create a new account.
 Otherwise, you can log in to your existing account.
-Once you’ve logged in to your dashboard, create a new application, and take note of your access keys, which will be presented at the bottom of the page.
+Once you’re logged in, you can use the app that's automatically created for you.
+Or, if you prefer, go to the dashboard, hit the blue “Create App” button at the top right to create a new app and take note of your access keys, which will be presented at the bottom of the page.